AnastasiaVorton/StockCountry/README.md

 heard many positive reviews about Vue 3 features and Vite as a lightning fast bundler, so it was super fun.
 At work, we currently prepare our project for the migration to Vue 3, so I've got a sneak peek on the new features that I was so eager to try.

-Thank you for an interesting challenge and hope to hear from you soon!